*Updated 2024

-With the international release of Daniel Craig’s final James Bond installment almost coinciding with the one-year anniversary of the death of iconic James Bond actor Sean Connery, fans of the movie franchise can’t help but look back with fondness at the actors who made James Bond famous.
 For diehard moviegoers, the debate over which actor is the greatest James Bond is one for the ages.
+In 2021, after starring in five James Bond films, Daniel Craig said an emotional goodbye to the character and devoted audiences.
+Headlines are buzzing with rumors about who will fill his legendary (gadget-filled) shoes.
+As we look forward to a new era of the James Bond movie franchise, fans can’t help but look back with fondness at the actors who made James Bond famous.
 Of all six screen actors to have starred as 007 in the spy franchise since its cinematic debut in 1962 (not counting the 1967 David Niven satire), popular opinion has narrowed the choice down to the late Sean Connery and Daniel Craig.

 Here are three arguments why Sean Connery is the greatest James Bond of all time and three for Daniel Craig.